-While it is not common to put cinnamon in coffee, I do put a sprinkle or two in my lattes and cappuccinos.
+While it is not very common to put cinnamon in coffee, some people do enjoy a sprinkle or two their lattes, macchiatos and cappuccinos.
 It just gives the coffee an extra rich taste and flavor that is very hard to part with.

 If you make a purchase through any links on Coffee Brew Mag we may earn a small commission at no extra cost to you.
 Read the full Disclosure here.